 - Other Produce.
 Use 1 shallot or a small onion, along with 3 cloves garlic.
 You can easily add more garlic if you'd like.

 - Fresh Herbs.
 Parsley and cilantro.
 I like an even 50/50 split.

 - Liquids.
 1/4 cup vinegar, juice from 1 small lime, and 1/4 cup good quality extra virgin olive oil.
 The oil is added at the end to emulsify the final dipping salsa, which makes it extra creamy and delicious.

 How to Make Guasacaca - the Recipe Method

 Step 1.
 Peel and seed the avocados.
-Give them a rough chop and add them to a food processor or blender along with the peppers, onion, garlic, cilantro parsley, vinegar and lime juice.
+Give them a rough chop and add them to a food processor or blender along with the peppers, onion, garlic, cilantro parsley, lime juice and vinegar.
 Process until fairly smooth.

 Boom!
 Done!
-Guasacaca is ready to serve!
-It looks wonderful, doesn’t it?
+Venezuelan guasacaca is ready to serve!
+It looks wonderful, doesn't it?
 So vibrant green and creamy.

 Guasacaca Serving Suggestions

 I like to serve mine with warmed tortilla chips, but it's also great with pita bread or chips, served a bit like a tasty hummus.
 Try it with raw vegetables for a party.